hungyipu/Odyssey/README.md

  4. add related subroutines and describe job-details in **Odyssey.cu**

 ## Credit
 Odyssey is distributed freely under the GNU general public license.
-We ask users to cite the following paper in their publications:
+We ask that users of Odyssey cite the following paper in their subsequent scientific literature and publications which result from the use of any part of Odyssey:

 <br />
 "Odyssey: A PUBLIC GPU-BASED CODE FOR GENERAL-RELATIVISTIC RADIATIVE TRANSFER IN KERR SPACE-TIME" by Hung-Yi Pu, Kiyun Yun, Ziri Younsi, and Suk-Jin Yoon (submitted to ApJ)